skills/introduction-to-github/README.md

 **What is a merge?**: A _[merge](https://docs.github.com/en/get-started/quickstart/github-glossary#merge)_ adds the changes in your pull request and branch into the `main` branch.
 For more information about merges, see "[Merging a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request)" or watch the video linked below.
 <br>:tv: [Video: Understanding the GitHub flow](https://www.youtube.com/watch?v=PBI2Rz-ZOxU)

-As noted in the previous step, you may have seen evidence of GitHub Action running which automatically progresses your instructions to the next step.
+As noted in the previous step, you may have seen evidence of GitHub Actions running which automatically progresses your instructions to the next step.
 You'll have to wait for it to finish before you can merge your pull request.
 It will be ready when the merge pull request button is green.

 ![screenshot of green merge pull request button](/images/Green-merge-pull-request.png)
 ### :keyboard: Activity: Merge the pull request